purple-technology/phoenix-components/README.md

 ### DateInput

+Incomplete or incorrect value is now `undefined` instead of `null`.

 | Property | Notes                                                 |
 | -------- | ----------------------------------------------------- |
 | label    | Removed.
 If needed, use standalone component `Label`. |